Hs293Go/discrete_pid/README.md

 ## Shoutouts

-- [`pid-rs`](https://crates.io/crates/pid): well-known and effective; You may consider using their crate if you:
+- [`pid-rs`](https://crates.io/crates/pid): well-known and effective; You may consider using their crate instead if you:

   1. Are working with simple, slow-acting processes that don't benefit from sample time handing and D-term filtering